Roger Clarke's Web-Site

 The Authorization Authority is commonly the operator of an Information System, as principal, or the operator of an Id/Entity Management service acting as an agent for a principal.
 Many other possibilities exist, however, such as a regulatory agency, a professional registration board and an individual to whom personal data relates.

-An Actor that is assigned Permissions may be any Physical Thing or Virtual Thing, provided that the Actor has the capability to perform relevant Actions in relation to relevant Resources, or alternatively has an agent that can do so on the behalf of the Actor.
+An Actor that is assigned Permissions may be any Physical Thing or Virtual Thing, provided that the Actor has the capability to perform relevant Actions in relation to relevant Resources, or alternatively has an agent that can do so on behalf of the Actor.
 Generally, human Actors have the capability to act.
-Many artefacts lack suitable actuators, but devices are increasingly being provided with capacity to act, and hence artefactual Actors are increasingly common.
+Many artefacts lack suitable actuators, but devices are increasingly being provided with the capability to act.
+Hence, artefactual Actors are increasingly common.

 An Actor may therefore take many forms, in particular: